shibinkr/RISC-V/chapter-3.md

 # Chapter 3: The RISC-V Assembly Workbook

-## Chapter 3.1: Features of RISC-V Assembly Language
+## 3.1: Features of RISC-V Assembly Language

 The RISC-V assembly language reflects the design goals of the RISC-V Instruction Set Architecture (ISA).
 It emphasizes simplicity, consistency, and direct control over the hardware.
 This chapter outlines key features that make RISC-V assembly both practical and educational.